Lattice physics approaches for neural networks: Theoretical insights

 Therefore, the proposed action reduces to:

-Notice that is formally equivalent to the max entropy model considered in the works of Schneidman and colleagues\cite{Schneidman2006} but with a key difference: the same neuron at different times is considered like two different neurons, as the action eventually causing them to appear the same evolving over time.\\We introduce the grand covariance (see also section 3 of Bardella et al. 2024\cite{BardellaLFT2024}),
+Notice that is formally equivalent to the max entropy model considered in the works of Schneidman and colleagues\cite{Schneidman2006} but with a key difference: the same neuron at different times is considered as two different neurons.
+It is the action that ultimately makes them look the same evolving in time.
+We introduce the grand covariance (see also section 3 of Bardella et al. 2024\cite{BardellaLFT2024}),

 from which the couplings can be reconstructed via inference methods\cite{BardellaLFT2024}.
-We can further simplify the theory by dropping interaction terms where both indices are different.
-Let us assume that the terms with $i\neq j$ are stationary in time and those with $\alpha\neq\beta$ are stationary among the considered neurons, i.e. \cite{BardellaLFT2024}
+We can further simplify the theory by dropping interaction terms where both indices are different, that we improperly call "non-relativistic" approximation because it interprets the columns of the kernel $\Omega$ as sequence of causally ordered isochronic surfaces\cite{BardellaLFT2024}, or Markov blankets\cite{Friston2021}:

+Non relativistic is intended in the "non general" reltivistic sense.
+Indeed, in Equation 129 of Bardella et al 2024\cite{BardellaLFT2024} we showed how to reduce to the special relativistic Klein-Gordon Lagrangian as a special case.
+This approximation is already useful, as it can account for variable synapses and multiple neuron species with "only " $NT(N+T)$ parameters.
+We show a test of this specific step in Figure 21 of Bardella et al. 2024\cite{BardellaLFT2024}.
+Finally, we assume that the terms with $i\neq j$ are stationary in time and those with $\alpha\neq\beta$ are stationary among the considered neurons, i.e. \cite{BardellaLFT2024}

 which is equivalent to assuming that the connections do not change at the considered time scale and that the observed neurons have all the same kinetic properties.
-This is reasonable for the scale of most neurophysiology experiments.
-The non-relativistic approximation reduces the number of parameters that should be computed to reconstruct the action from $T^{2}N^{2}$ to $NT(N+T)$, significantly enhancing the computational tractability in the non-relativistic case.\\ Let us introduce the space correlation matrix
+This is reasonable for the scale of most behavioral neurophysiology experiments.
+Our approximation reduces the number of parameters that should be computed to reconstruct the action from $T^{2}N^{2}$ to $N^{2}+T^{2}$, significantly enhancing the computational tractability.\\ The action can be rewritten using the correlation matrices\cite{BardellaLFT2024}: